MichaelaKrubova/KBT/README.md

 To view the website, simply click on the following link: https://www.kbttrebic.cz/

-Alternatively, you can clone the repository to your local machine and open the index.html file in your browser.
+Alternatively, you can clone the repository to your local machine and open the index.php file in your browser.